As wildfire smoke becomes a part of life on the West Coast, so do its health risks

 Mask Oakland is in its third year of distributing masks to the city’s homeless population, who are spending 24 hours a day breathing the dangerous air.
 Quinn Jasmine Redwoods runs the organization out of their Oakland apartment with the help of three full-time volunteers.
 Together, they source masks in bulk and hand them out two or three at a time to people at encampments around town, or give boxes of masks to other groups working with at-risk populations.
 Mask Oakland has handed out nearly 30,000 masks since August.

 “Part of the tragic and beautiful part of this world is how much we have in common.
-Everyone needs to breathe, everyone is complaining.
+Everyone needs to breathe; everyone is complaining.
 It’s just a hundred times more intense being stuck outside in it,” said Redwoods, who also said that state and city governments should be doing more to help.

 While most people here are mandated to wear masks for coronavirus indoors, it differs from outdoor protection against smoke.
 N95 masks are best but are in short supply, in part because they are needed by health-care workers.
 What’s left is hard to find or vastly overpriced N95s, N95s with valves that need a second cloth mask for the novel coronavirus, or KN95 masks that have less quality control.